Trellis netting

-Stretching and molecular orientation

-Once the semi-finished extruded product is ready (in this phase it is when colors and UV stabilizers are added to the PP mix), the product is passed thru a stretching section, this is where the strength and other mechanical properties are given as the polymer molecules are aligned.
-The net is first oriented longitudinally in hot water and then transversally in a ramose.
-The final result is a net with a lot of tensile strength (between 50 and 70 kg per meter) that weighs between 6 and 9 grams per square meter, and a mesh size that may reach up to 30x30 cm according to the technical capacity of the manufacturer.

 Available sizes

-Smaller mesh sizes (between 10 and 18 cm) are usually used for horizontal tutoring of flowers, especially carnations, mums and snaps, because in floriculture growers prefer an opening that will support vertically the flower without letting it tilt or bend because it would lose its commercial value.
+Smaller mesh sizes (between 10 and 15 cm) are usually used for horizontal tutoring of flowers, especially carnations, mums and snaps, because in floriculture growers prefer an opening that will support vertically the flower without letting it tilt or bend because it would lose its commercial value.
 Larger sized meshes are preferred for vegetable support. especially cucurbits, solanaceae and legumes.
 The reason horticulturalists prefer a larger mesh size (which simulates the hand weaved raffia systems) is so one can work the two furrows on both sides of the walking isle, without damaging the crop or the plant during harvesting or trimming work.

 When the netting is used for tutoring flowers, one may install horizontally many layers of netting or move the first layer up as the plants grow.

 Floriculture

 Flower support netting is installed in many layers over the flower bed.
 At the extremes of the furrow a net fastening and support system is installed so that the mesh can be stretched tightly over the growing flowers.
 In between the two extremities of the flower bed, intermediate supports are necessary as to insure that mesh openings lay on top of each other's symmetrically and layer after layer so that flowers may grow straight.